multiformats/js-multistream-select/README.md

 ### This module uses `pull-streams`

-We expose a streaming interface based on `pull-streams`, rather then on the Node.js core streams implementation (aka Node.js streams). `pull-streams` offers us a better mechanism for error handling and flow control guarantees.
+We expose a streaming interface based on `pull-streams`, rather than on the Node.js core streams implementation (aka Node.js streams). `pull-streams` offers us a better mechanism for error handling and flow control guarantees.
 If you would like to know more about why we did this, see the discussion at this [issue](https://github.com/ipfs/js-ipfs/issues/362).

 You can learn more about pull-streams at: